 On completion of this course, the student will be able to:

-- Undertake critical analysis, evaluation and synthesis of ideas, concepts, information from different sources, s and issues in mechanical engineering practice.
+- Undertake critical analysis, evaluation and synthesis of ideas, concepts, informations and issues in mechanical engineering practice.

-- Understand the strategic management, health and safety, ethical and environmental issues facing industry, in accordance with current professional codes of practice and social pressurees.
+- Manage ethical and professional issues in accordance with current professional and ethical codes of practices.

 |Graduate Attributes and Skills